The Goldsmiths’ Centre spots inspirational new talent at New Designers 2019

 Jewellery is not just decorative, but also a medium that bears and narrates intimate memories.
 Jewellery designer and silversmith Qingyang Shen’s collections seize emotional moments and captures these by imprinting them on objects.
 The wearer is involved in the process of making, translating their memories into tangible customised jewellery.
 A graduate of Edinburgh College of Art, the judges were particularly blown away by the thoughtful and precision of his brooch boxes.

 Eleanor Whitworth was presented with the Goldsmiths’ Company Award for Jewellery for her exemplary body of work “Together Living” demonstrating a series of ideas and diverse techniques.
-A recent graduate of Glasgow School of Art, her collection made in gold and silver, and base metal took bugs and insects as the inspiration.
-Hundreds of tiny beetles, bugs and moths are combined to create shimmering brooches and more.
+A recent graduate of Glasgow School of Art, her collection made in gold, silver, and base metal was inspired by complex and intricate symbiotic relationships occurring in the natural world- between many organisms such as algae and fungi within lichens, ants and aphids, and humans and microbes.
+Hundreds of tiny elements are combined to create sculptural brooches and more.

 The winner of the Goldsmiths’ Company Award for Silversmithing is the talented silversmith Harriet Jenkins from Glasgow School of Art whose collection of pieces is inspired by cabbage leaves.
 A popular form in porcelain – particularly majolica - Harriet has brought the subject matter into silversmithing creating a range of white candlesticks and bowls by electroforming on to porcelain.
 Elsewhere in her collection metal bowls are cast from cabbage leaves and cabbage motifs adorn spoon handles.